 The Utah Foundation has released a series of Significant Statistics on the relative importance of housing affordability among Utah voters, noting the steep increases in housing prices and rental prices.
 Why are we seeing these increases?
-The Utah Foundation has looked whether it might be due in part to any influx of Californians.
-That does not seem to be the answer.
-When looking at Utah’s larger metropolitan areas, the rate of people moving in is … Continued
+The Utah Foundation has looked at whether it might be due to an influx of Californians.
+That does not seem to be the whole answer.
+When looking at Utah’s larger metropolitan areas, the recent rate of people moving in … Continued

 Post-secondary educational attainment matters a lot.
 For years, Utah Foundation has been uncovering data on challenges and successes that connect directly to post-secondary educational attainment.
 In fact, attainment matters so much to us that we just launched a series on the topic with a report that examines strategies that can be deployed to help boost attainment levels.
 What is educational attainment?
 In general, it is the highest level of education that a person or population … Continued